Up to 50% off sofas & mattresses — limited‑time deals.

 During this routine, I notice:

-• How far I can roll toward the side before I feel the tipping point.
+• How close I can move to the side before I feel a tipping point.

-• Whether the mattress keeps my hips and shoulders level near the border.
+• Whether my hips and shoulders stay level near the border.

-• Whether the surface shape changes sharply as I cross from center to edge.
+• Whether the surface shape changes sharply from center to edge.

 4.3 Business-Style Roll-Off Angle Check